EASY Hummingbird Nectar Recipe (only TWO ingredients)

-But please don’t add red dye to your hummingbird food!
+Don’t add red dye to your hummingbird food!

+For the record, it’s okay if you want to buy pre-made nectar.
 Just make sure you don’t buy pre-made nectar because you think it’s superior to the hummingbird food you can make in your own home.

 As a general rule, the hotter the weather, the quicker the nectar will ferment and spoil.
 How long your nectar stays fresh depends on both the weather, the humidity, and if your hummingbird feeder hangs in the shade or sun.

-Below are some general guidelines to how long your nectar will last, but it’s impossible to predict because of the variables.
+Below are some general guidelines for how long your nectar will last, but it’s impossible to predict because of the variables.
 No matter what, I wouldn’t let your nectar sit for more than a week outside, even if it is cool and in the shade.
 If the nectar starts looking cloudy or has anything gross floating around, it’s spoiled, and it’s time to change and clean your feeder!